27 June 2019

 So, as the reviews were mostly positive, I added the film to my wish list and was given it for my birthday last year.
 We finally decided to watch it last night, aware that it was a fictionalised story of part of Jane Austen’s life.
 I knew very little about her life, other than that her father was a minister, and that she didn’t marry.
 So I didn’t have any preconceived ideas about the film.

 Jane’s sister Cassandra (Anna Maxwell Martin) is engaged, to a young man who is about to go off to sea.
-Jane’s mother (Julie Walters) really wants Jane to find someone suitable.
+Jane’s mother (Julie Walters) really wants Jane to find someone suitable too.
 Jane has two admirers: one who is well off, respectable and well-connected, but she does not care for him.
-The other is dependent on his uncle, and rather wild; their first meetings are full of conflict, but they quickly fall in love.
+The other is dependent on his uncle, and rather wild.
+Their first meetings are full of conflict, but they quickly fall in love.

 Maggie Smith has a small role as Lady Gresham, aunt to the other young man who aspires to Jane’s hand.
 And, as we have come to expect with Maggie Smith, she has some wonderful lines; her timing is impeccable.